-67. The Law Officers have commented that the process for obtaining section 46 notices remains robust and is well-handled.
-There is no reason to doubt the Law Officers' assessment.
+67. The Law Officers have confirmed that the process for obtaining section 46 notices remains robust and is well-handled.
+In the course of the Inspection three section 46 notices were reviewed.
+The applications were well-reasoned and appropriate permissions had been sought from a judge.
+The results of the inspection visit support the Law Officers' assessment.